7 Create a Linux Server

 Phase II – Install DHCP Server – Kea (Optional)

-These are the instructions for installing Kea as the DHCP server, as it replaces isc-dhcp, which is no longer supported.
+These are the instructions for installing Kea as the DHCP server, since isc-dhcp is no longer supported.

 - At the terminal prompt, type